 “He?”
 Lord Matlock questioned.
 “Not they?
 Is the man who owns the quarry and the man who was allegedly beaten and robbed, one and the same?”

 “Y…yes…but it is only fair that the men work off their sentence in service to the man who was injured by them.”
 Moss blurted out.

-“Well, only person who can speak with them is their solicitor.
+“Well, the only person who can speak with them is their solicitor.
 Are you a solicitor?”
 Moss was hopeful that he could delay the earl.
-He needed to hurry to the quarry and send word to Driscoll.
+He needed to hurry to the quarry and send word to Griffiths.

-“I am not a solicitor, though one of the men who is with us happens to be one.
+“I am not a solicitor, though one of the men with me happens to be one.
 He will be acting on behalf of my son and nephew.”

 “Then you may meet me at the camp, near the mine, at four.
 The men will be returning from their labor.
 Only the solicitor will be allowed to speak to them.”